Eric-BM/SDS-New/SDS/exe3/README.md

-# Exercise 3 - Docker advanced
+# Exercise 3 - Kubernetes basics
 ## Assigments
 1. Create a yaml file that has the following Object Definitions: